-This says we are using 4 LCs (Logic Cells) out of 1280 and 14 IOs out of 96.
+This says we are using 6 LCs (Logic Cells) out of 1280 and 14 IOs out of 112.
 The 4 LCs are for each of the 4 expressions we compute.
 None of them have more than 4 inputs, so they can each fit into a single LC.
+It may use another LC for the direct output.

-11. Use the input switches and LEDs to verify the truth table for the basic logic functions and the simple combinational logic in the Verilog file.
+- 9. Include this output of the Device utilisation in your writeup (for this and each of your following designs). - 10.
+Use the input switches and LEDs to verify the truth table for the basic logic functions and the simple combinational logic in the Verilog file.
 Record the truth table for o4 and include with your lab report.

-Lab - Section 2: Writing your own combinational logic
+Lab - Section 2.1: Writing your own combinational logic

-- In this section you'll learn how to write simple combinational logic in Verilog and implement your FA and multi-bit adder from the preclass. - 1.
-Copy section1.v to section2fa.v:
+- In this section you'll learn how to write simple combinational logic in Verilog and implement your FA and multi-bit adder from the preclass. - Open the Windows File Explorer using the windows key and searching "File Explorer".
+Go to C:/Users/yourpennkey/ese150logic.
+Copy the "section1" folder and paste it into ese150logic.
+Rename the folder "section2fa"

-cp section1.v section2fa.v

-- 2. Edit section2fa.v: - a.
-If you are familiar with linux, you can bring up your favorite text editor. - b.
-Alternately, through the menu accessed from the icon on the lower left, under Utilities, you can find "Text Editor". - 3.
-Change the Verilog logic equations in section2fa.v to implement your full adder from Prelab Question 3. - a.
-Declare wire variables for i0, i1, i2 and assign the inputs i0, i1, i2 to the inputs PMOD1, PMOD2, and PMOD3. - b.
-Write your logic equations for sum and carry inside the always block in place of the logic that was in Section 1. - c.
-Connect the output sum to LED1, output carry to LED2. - 4.
-Compile and download your section2fa.v. - ./build.sh section2fa - 5.
-Use the inputs and LEDs to verify the truth table for your full adder in section2fa.v. - a.
-Debug your logic as necessary - 6.
-Edit section2add4.v. - 7.
+- 2. Open section2fa/top.v in Atom.
+Edit top.v in section2fa and change the Verilog logic equations in section2fa/top.v to implement your full adder from Prelab Question 3. - a.
+Use wire variables for p1, p2, p3 which are assigned to the inputs PMOD1, PMOD2, and PMOD3. - b.
+Write your logic equations for sum and carry inside the always block in place of the logic that was in top.v - c.
+Connect the output sum to LED1 (o1), output carry to LED2 (o2). - 3.
+Open you section2fa design, compile and upload your section2fa/top.v.

+In your section2fa directory run:

+'''

+apio clean

+apio build -verbose

+apio upload

+'''

+- 4. Use the inputs and LEDs to verify the truth table for your full adder in section2fa.v. - a.
+Debug your logic as necessary. - 5.
+Report the resources needed by your full adder using the command line output.
+Scroll back and look for the "Device utilisation" report.

+Lab - Section 2.2: Building a 4-Bit Adder

+- 1. Copy and paste section1 again using the windows file explorer and rename it to section2add4 - a.
+Copy over files from section1 - b.
+Copy section2add4.v to section2add4/top.v (you can open top.v in notepad and copy and paste) - 2.
 Revise the Verilog logic equations in section2add4.v to produce a 4-bit adder: - a.
 We have setup the inputs and outputs for you.
 This shows that you can declare multi-bit variables in Verilog similar to arrays in C or Java.
 Here, a and b are each 4-bit values. c and o are 5-bit values.

 '''

 // Alias inputs

 wire [3:0] a;

 wire [3:0] b;

 wire [4:0] c; // you will likely use

 // Alias outputs

-wire [4:0] o;
+reg [4:0] o;

 '''